roundbroker/roundbroker/README.md

     export PIVOT_URL=http://localhost/sub/48a6a147c5474f7e89229072eb02473c
     docker run --rm -it --net="host" -e SERVER_ADDRESS=$PIVOT_URL turnt

-One could easily develop its own client to retrieve data from the APITurntable servers.
+One could easily develop its own client to retrieve data from the RoundBroker servers.

 ## URLs